 0 of 1 found this helpful:

 This battery can shut off if the load is not pulling enough power.
 Testing one for a low power application, the battery pack shut off at about 40 seconds.
 If the load is pulling more power, the battery pack will stay on as long as there is enough of a charge.
+The following boards will not pull that much power causing the battery to shut off:

 If it requires power, you need to know how much, what all the pins do, and how to hook it up.
 You may need to reference datasheets, schematics, and know the ins and outs of electronics.